jeeberhardt/mobius/docs/source/hello_world.rst

     optimizer = SequenceGA(total_attempts=5)

 Define the search protocol in a YAML configuration file (`design_protocol.yaml`) that will be used to optimize peptide sequences using the acquisition function.
+See the :ref:`design_protocol` section for more details about the design protocol.
 This YAML configuration file defines the design protocol, which includes the peptide scaffold, linear here, and sets of monomers for some positions to be used during the optimization.
 Finally, it defines the optimizer, here SequenceGA, to optimize the peptide sequences using the acquisition function / surrogate model initialized earlier.